You Won't Forget Me (song)

-"You Won't Forget Me" is a song recorded by German Eurodance group La Bouche, released on September 29, 1997, as the second single of their second album, S.O.S.
-(US version).
+"You Won't Forget Me" is a song recorded by German Eurodance group La Bouche, released on 29 September 1997 as the lead single from their second album, A Moment of Love in most of the world, and second single from S.O.S., the US version of the album.
 It achieved a minor success in comparison with their 1995 hit, "Be My Lover", peaking at number 18 in Finland, number 24 in Sweden, number 28 in France and number 29 in Germany.
 On the Eurochart Hot 100, the song reached number 70.
 In the US, it peaked at number 48 on the Billboard Hot 100, and was also their last single on that chart.